leancarb/cartelera-gaumont/README.md

 - add the option of how many tickets the user want to reserve and show the price of the selected tickets

 - add back button once the movie ticket is reserved

+- add a back button once you reserve a movie ticket